DbSchema for SqlAnywhere Databases

 The default database user is 'DBA' with password 'sql'.
 The demodb may be installed.

-From Sybase Central you can create a new database.
-You will have to enter the file location.
+2. From SQL Central, you can create a new database by navigating to Tools > SQL Anywhere 17 > Create a New Database.
+During this process, you'll need to specify the location for the database file and the log files, ideally in the same folder.
 Then you will have to create a service for it.
 You can do this by selecting the SqlAnywhere:

 How to configure SqlAnywhere services